GitHubber2001/Applied-ML-Group23/README.md

 3. Image is flattened into a 1-D vector
 4. Pca transformer reduces it to 648 components
 5. Random Forest model predicts the class
 6. Then finally API returns the prediction JSON

-##
+## Member contribitutions
 ## Linux and macOS
 ```console
 text